TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 11/Acts 11.8.md

 ---

-But I said, Not so, Lord: for nothing common or unclean hath ever entered into my mouth.
+But I said, 'Not so, Lord, for nothing unholy or unclean has ever entered into my mouth.'